AdobeDocs/campaign-classic.en/help/rn/using/compatibility-matrix.md

 >[!IMPORTANT]
 >
->If you are using RHEL, you must be willing to disable [SELinux](../../installation/using/prerequisites-of-campaign-installation-in-linux.md#selinux) or to have your architects write custom SELinux rules to check that an enabled SELinux is not causing issues with Campaign operations.
+>With RHEL, you must be willing to disable [SELinux](../../installation/using/prerequisites-of-campaign-installation-in-linux.md#selinux) or to have your architects write custom SELinux rules to check that an enabled SELinux is not causing issues with Campaign operations.

 ## Web Servers {#WebServers}